grannycart/musicforemma/MusicForEmma.md

 did you?) there was this guy Brian Eno.
 Brian Eno knew every musician in NYC and London.
 And they all wanted him to "produce" their albums.
-(That just means deciding which instruments to use on a song and how loud each instrument should be---turns out, this is important for making a song sound good.)
+(That just means deciding which instruments to use on a song and how loud each instrument should be --- turns out, this is important for making a song sound good.)
 Eno was some kind of genius producer, as if God had reached down and tapped him on the head and said, "thou shalt produce!"
 He claimed not to know anything about music, but every album he touched